mvolkmann/blog/src/js-signals.md

 The design is the result of collaboration between the teams from Angular, Ember, MobX, Preact, Qwik, RxJS, Solid, Svelte, Vue, and more.
 Noticable absent from this list is the React team.
-The goal is the signals to be useful in multiple frameworks.
+The goal is for signals to be usable in multiple frameworks.

 The proposal defines a new JavaScript namespace named "Signal".
-The Signal namespace defines methods to:
+The Signal namespace:

-- define state with initial values
+- provides a method to define state with initial values
-- define state that is computed from other state
+- provides a method to define state that is computed from other state
-- lazy evaluation of state so it is not computed until needed
+- performs lazy evaluation of state so it is not computed until needed
-- memoize the last computation of state to avoid repeating computations that will result in the same value
+- memoizes the last computation of each piece of state to avoid repeating computations that will result in the same value

 A polyfill is available for use now.

-...
+There is a potential for browsers to implement new DevTools that track and display the state of signals.

 ## Define State